evidentlyai/evidently/docs/book/tests-and-reports/output_formats.md

 After you load the snapshot back, you can again view it in Python or export it to other formats.

 {% hint style="info" %}
 **Generating snaphots**.
-To better understand how you can upload the evaluation results to the Evidently Platform, check the page on [Generating Snaphots](../get-started/tutorial-monitoring.md).
+To better understand how you can upload the evaluation results to the Evidently Platform, check the page on [generating snapshots](../evaluations/snapshots.md).
 {% endhint %}

 # DataFrame with a Report summary